-- Arrange a public performance of at least one or a substantial part of one original work reflecting the current development of their original research. - Present a public lecture-seminar of approximately 90 minutes on their research, and answer questions relating to it. - iii.
-Submit a portfolio of compositions reflecting their compositional research.
+- Arrange a public performance of at least one or a substantial part of one original work reflecting the current development of his or her original research. - Present a public lecture-seminar of approximately 90 minutes on his or her research, and answer questions relating to it. - iii.
+Submit a portfolio of compositions reflecting his or her compositional research.
 Typically this portfolio will include at least three major works, one of which will be for large forces (e.g. orchestra).
 Submission will normally be in the form of musical scores, published or unpublished, and supported by recordings or performances of the works.
 In the case of electro-acoustic music or mixed-media works submission should be on CD, DVD or other appropriate media. - iv.
-Produce a written thesis of between 20,000 and 40,000 words, excluding appendices, on their research topic, which will be directly related to at least one substantial work in their compositional portfolio.
+Produce a written thesis of between 20,000 and 40,000 words, excluding appendices, on his or her research topic, which will be directly related to at least one substantial work in their compositional portfolio.
 (Examples of related topics include compositional methodologies, music theory, aesthetic issues, or writing computer software.
 A thesis comprising wholly an analysis of one or more works in the portfolio will not normally be acceptable.)